atsushieno/aap-juce/README.md

 ## Why use juce_emscripten?

+**UPDATE:** as of current version juce_emscripten is disabled in favor of JUCE 6.0 migration.
+We might bring back wasm UI support later.

 We use [juce_emscripten](https://github.com/Dreamtonics/juce_emscripten/), which is a fork of JUCE that extends its support to WebAssembly world using [emscripten](emscripten.org/).

 At this state, we can use the official JUCE distribution, without forking and making any changes for AAP itself.
 But when we would like to build a plugin UI that can launch from within the host (DAW) application, the WebAssembly bundle is going to make it possible. juce_emscripten is needed for that purpose.